Agoric/documentation/main/ertp/guide/README.md

 ![ERTP object relationships 2](./assets/relationships2.svg)

+### Purses and Payments

-We've already mentioned our final two components:
+We've already mentioned our final two concepts:
 - **[Purse](./purses-and-payments.md#purses)**: An
   object for holding digital assets of a specific `brand`.
 - **[Payment](./purses-and-payments.md#payments)**:
   An object for transferring digital assets of a specific `brand` to another party.

 Similar to other component instances, a `purse` and a `payment` only work with one `brand`.
 So a `purse` or `payment` that holds Quatloos cannot hold an asset of `brand` Moola or vice versa.
 You cannot change the `brand` a `purse` or `payment` was originally associated with.
-Once you create a Quatloos purse or Quatloos payment, they can never hold anything other than Quatloos.
+Once you create a Quatloos purse or Quatloos payment, it can never hold anything other than Quatloos.

 However, these are not one-to-one relationships.
 There can be thousands or more `purses` or `payments` that hold Quatloos or any other `brand`.